jeffrydegrande/olympix/README.md

 # 🧪 Version 2

-In this version I want to tackle the problem with identifiers being hardcode.
+In this version I want to tackle the problem with identifiers being hardcoded.

 The problem here is that we can't know up front how a smart contract writer will name their variables.